shaquillemayers/TfL-Congestion-Charge-project/README.md

 ## Future improvements

 In future, I will incorporate user login authentication separate from Google's, using a database, so that users can register to this site, instead of linking to the TfL page.

+The loading time of the page is quite slow.
+This is also something I'll look to rectify in future also.